Welcome to the Palace

 The Honour gate is the main entrance gate to the Estate.
 It separates the Honour courtyard from the Place d'Armes and is surrounded north-side by sculptures of the Victory of France over the Empire, by Gaspard Marsy, and south-side by sculptures of the Victory of France over Spain, by François Girardon.

-This gate is open daily from 8AM to 8:30PM in high season.
+This gate is open daily from 7:00AM to 7:30PM (from April to October).
+Last admission: 7PM

 Entrance A - Entrance For Individual Visitors